joesasson/needless/README.md

 Visit link above for instructions on running this scaffold thorugh yeoman.

-## Objectives
+## Functions

-- Automate the process of turning an Amazon Commitment plan into a file suitable for upload as a Quickbooks PO
+- Turn an Amazon Commitment plan into a file suitable for upload as a Quickbooks PO
+- Turn an Amazon Commitment plan into a Sku Creation Worksheet to be pasted (or uploaded) into qb

 ## Steps